 Fernando Esteves is a Ph.D. student in the Research, Analysis, and Design stream at Pardee RAND Graduate School and an assistant policy analyst at RAND.
-He has an M.A. and a B.A. in economics from the University of Brasilia, Brazil.
-His research interests include labor, poverty and inequality, education, developing-nation economics, and national security policy.
+His research interests include labor, poverty and inequality, education, and developing-nation economics.

 Prior to joining Pardee RAND, Esteves was an economic consultant at the Inter-American Development Bank (IDB), where he worked in macro monitoring and was responsible for the engagement with civil society and non-profit organizations.
 In addition, he worked for more than four years as a research assistant at the Institute for Applied Economic Research (IPEA), a Brazilian public institution that provides technical support to the federal government concerning public policies (fiscal, social, and economic), where he assisted leading researchers developing quantitative and data-driven analysis.